nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 25 - Angelica's Decision.md

   - _Character Defining Moment:_ **Kaelen Night** — Shows his profound love for Angelica, preferring a doomed physical fight over losing the woman he loves to the machine.
   - _Key Dialog:_ **Kaelen Night:** "I want the woman, not the ship!
 I want to hold you, not the bulkhead!"
-  - _Key Dialog:_ **Angelica Vance:** "I'll be everywhere.
+  - _Key Dialog:_ **Angelica Ward:** "I'll be everywhere.
 I'll be the walls.
 I'll be the gravity holding you down."

 - **Key Event:** Angelica shares a final, desperate kiss with Kaelen before reaffirming her decision, stating that she was "bred for the job."

-  - _Character Defining Moment:_ **Angelica Vance** — Fully accepts her destiny as the Pilot, choosing the survival of the group over her own individual life.
+  - _Character Defining Moment:_ **Angelica Ward** — Fully accepts her destiny as the Pilot, choosing the survival of the group over her own individual life.
-  - _Key Dialog:_ **Angelica Vance:** "I have to be the door, Kaelen."
+  - _Key Dialog:_ **Angelica Ward:** "I have to be the door, Kaelen."
-  - _Key Dialog:_ **Angelica Vance:** "Don't mourn me until I'm dead.
+  - _Key Dialog:_ **Angelica Ward:** "Don't mourn me until I'm dead.
 Just cover my back."
     Riverside

 _Copy this template for each scene.
 Add or remove scenes and events as needed._